ValveSoftware/Proton/PREREQS.md

 ## DirectX 11 games:
 You will need NVIDIA 396.51 or Mesa 18.1.x at a minimum.
 LLVM7 is recommended to play DX11 games without GPU hangs.

+# FD LIMIT REQUIREMENTS

+Proton uses the 'esync' patchset for performance improvements in multi-threaded games.
+It can require a higher File Descriptor limit per process than what it set up by default in some distributions.
+If you're not running Ubuntu, SteamOS or Debian, please follow the instructions over at https://github.com/zfigura/wine/blob/esync/README.esync to increase your FD limit.